FunderburkM/CMEngineOptionsDocs/GameSettings.md

 [Technical](#Technical)

 For Information on Game Settings related widgets (1.1+), please [check this page](WidgetSetup.md#game-settings-widget).
 For Information on saving and loading configuration, please check our [saving system](Framework.md#save).
+For Information on the Redirect System, please check our [Redirect page](Framework.md#redirects).

 ## Setting Types